Josakko/JK_MusicPlayer/README.md

 Download installer [here](https://app.mediafire.com/myfiles). (not made yet, or its dev version witch is unstable)

 ## State of the project
-This project is still in WIP!
+This project is still WIP

 ## Need Help?
 If you need help contact me on my [discord server](https://discord.gg/xgET5epJE6).